-- Children are vulnerable to extremist ideology and radicalisation schools have a duty to prevent pupils from being drawn into terrorism.
-Appendix 2 sets more details for staff on preventing radicalisation. - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.
+- At De Bohun Primary School, we have a duty to prevent pupils from being drawn into terrorism. - At De Bohun Primary School, we recognise that: - there is no single route to radicalisation.
+However, there are some behavioural traits that could indicate that a learner is susceptible to radicalisation into terrorism. - radicalisation is not a linear process.
+Learners may express a combination of behaviours at different times. - The DSL (and any deputies) will: - take any concerns about the potential radicalisation of a pupil seriously, and take the same approach as any safeguarding concern. - o consider an individual's behaviour in the context of wider influencing factors and vulnerabilities. - o In most cases, speak with the learner and their parents or carers (if under 18). - consider contextual, vulnerability and protective factors to make a comprehensive assessment of risk and harm. - keep a written record of all concerns, discussions and decisions made, and the reasons for those decisions. - The DSL or member of the safeguarding team will undertake additional Prevent awareness training and make sure that staff are also appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.
 Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
-An individual will be required to provide their consent before any support delivered through the programme is provided. - The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
+An individual will be required to provide their consent before any support delivered through the programme is provided. - The member of staff assigned as the school's Prevent Lead will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually, based on the DfE risk assessment template and advice Prevent duty: risk assessment templates GOV.UK (www.gov.uk).
 This includes the risks posed by pupils' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.